Density matrix renormalization group approach to the low temperature thermodynamics of correlated 1D fermionic models: Introduction

 Spin degrees of freedom dominate the low $T$ thermodynamics of half-filled models with $U \geq 4$ or $U - V \geq 4$ in Eq.~\ref{eq:EHM_ham}.
 Klein and Seitz~\cite{klein73} derived the spin Hamiltonian of the half-filled Hubbard model in powers of $(t/U)^2$, as required for virtual transfers between spin states with $n_r = 1$ at all sites.
 The first two terms are exchanges $J_1$ and $J_2$ between first and second neighbors,

-Von Dongen~\cite{van94} obtained the same exchanges for the EHM with $U - V$ instead of $U$ in the denominator of the $t^2$ term and $(U - V)^3/(1 + V/U)$ instead of $U^3$ in the denominator of the $t^4$ terms.
+Von Dongen~\cite{van94} obtained the same exchanges for the EHM with $U - V$ instead of $U$ in the denominator of the $t^2$ term and $(U - V)^3/(1 + V/U)$ instead of $U^3$ in the denominator of the $t^4$ term.
 The Hamiltonian with periodic boundary conditions and spins $S_r = 1/2$ is

-Spin-1/2 chains describe the low $T$ thermodynamics of half-filled fermionic models when interactions exceed the bandwidth; $J_1$ is typically of order 10 to 100 K. The smaller Hilbert space of $2^N$ spin states is of course very advantageous numerically.
+Spin-1/2 chains describe the low $T$ thermodynamics of half-filled fermionic models when interactions exceed the bandwidth.
+The smaller Hilbert space of $2^N$ spin states is of course very advantageous numerically.

 The paper is organized as follows.
-The scaled partition function in Section~\ref{sec2} accounts for the size dependence of the many-electron basis.
-Section~\ref{sec3} presents DMRG results for the spectrum $\{E(N)\}$ at system size $N$ up to a cutoff $E_C(N)$ in order to obtain the low $T$ thermodynamics, and the ED/DMRG method is tested against band results for noninteracting fermions.
-Representative applications of Eq.~\ref{eq:EHM_ham} in Section~\ref{sec4} include half-filled Hubbard models with (a) $U \leq 4$, the bandwidth; (b) $U > 4$ and spin-charge separation with low $T$ thermodynamics given by Eq.~\ref{eq:j1j2}; (c) Quarter-filled models; (d) Half-filled EHM with $U = 4$ and $V \sim 2$ in the range of the bond-order-wave (BOW) quantum phase.
+The method developed in Section~\ref{sec2} begins with the scaled partition function that accounts for the size dependence of the many-fermion basis.
+The DMRG procedure is then summarized for targeting hundreds of correlated states $E_p(N)$ in sectors $S^Z \le N_e/2$ at system size $N$ and compared to excitations of noninteracting fermions.
+Finally, energy cutoffs with $E_p(N) \le E_C(N)$ are introduced to obtain the low $T$ thermodynamics in a narrow range at system size $N$.
+Section~\ref{sec3} discusses representative applications of Eq.~\ref{eq:EHM_ham} that include half-filled Hubbard models with (a) $U \le 4$, the bandwidth; (b) $U > 4$ and spin-charge separation with low $T$ thermodynamics given by Eq.~\ref{eq:j1j2}; (c) Quarter-filled models; (d) Half-filled EHM with $U = 4$ and $V \sim 2$ in the range of the bond-order-wave (BOW) quantum phase.
 ED/DMRG results, primarily for $\chi(T)$ and the entropy $S(T)$ per site, are related to exact and TMRG results.
-Section~\ref{sec5} contains brief comments about the method.
+Section~\ref{sec4} contains brief comments about the method.